Natural Health Products

 Eucalyptus oil in topical and inhalation products is generally well tolerated by adults.
 Side effects can include local redness, burning, and irritation.
 Some people can develop an allergic skin reaction to eucalyptus-oil-containing creams and lotions.
 There is also a risk of experiencing more severe side effects from eucalyptus oil products that are taken by mouth.
 Do not take eucalyptus oil by mouth unless directed by your physician.

-Serious side effects that could be caused by eucalyptus oil poisoning include nausea, vomiting, dizziness, abdominalabdominalrelating to the stomach and intestines pain, difficulty breathing, very weak muscles, diarrhea, confusion, seizures, and difficulty waking up.
+Serious side effects that could be caused by eucalyptus oil poisoning include nausea, vomiting, dizziness, abdominal pain, difficulty breathing, very weak muscles, diarrhea, confusion, seizures, and difficulty waking up.
 If you experience any of these symptoms, you should seek immediate medication attention.
 Never take undiluted eucalyptus oil by mouth.
+In the event that a child accidentally ingests a product containing eucalyptus oil, contact a poison control center or doctor immediately.

 If you are allergic to eucalyptus oil, eugenol, eucalyptol, or any other member of the Myrtaceae tree family, do not use products that contain eucalyptus oil.